Find Affordable College Courses

 Read full report on Journalism at Temple University

 Out of the 9 schools in Pennsylvania that were part of this year’s ranking, Edinboro University of Pennsylvania landed the # 4 spot on the list.
-Located in the fringe town of Edinboro, Edinboro is a public college with a small student population.
+Located in the fringe town of Edinboro, Edinboro is a public school with a small student population.

 Read More…